dannycab/phy481msu_f2018/index.md

 use_math: true
 ---

+**Syllabus is being prepared.
+Nothing is complete until this message is removed.**

-## Electricity and Magnetism I Fall 2017
+## Electricity and Magnetism I Fall 2018

 [Course Learning Goals](./learning_goals.html)